decentraland/old-documentation/_posts/development-guide/2018-02-12-transform-component.md

 let newPos = Vector3.Lerp(originVector, targetVector, 0.6)
 ```

-The linear interpolation algorithm finds an intermediate point in the path between both vectors that is in the same proportion as the time fraction.
+The linear interpolation algorithm finds an intermediate point in the path between both vectors that matches the provided amount.

 For example, if the origin vector is _(0, 0, 0)_ and the target vector is _(10, 0, 10)_: